Yo1k/qaws/readme.md

         -H 'Content-Type: application/json' \
         -d '{"questions_num":1}'
 ```
-or run script located in the project root directory:
+or run from the project root directory:
 ```shell
 $ ./request.sh <your integer number>
 ```